Mike Batt: 2000s onwards

-After conceiving and co-creating the all-girl string quartet, Bond, and producing their first single, he then created the eight-piece classical crossover band, The Planets.
+After conceiving and co-creating the all-girl string quartet, Bond, and producing their first single, he then created the eight-piece classical crossover band, the Planets.
 Their album Classical Graffiti was released in February 2002.
 It went to number one in the UK classical music chart on the day of release and remained there for three months.

+Batt agreed to pay an undisclosed six-figure out-of-court settlement to the John Cage Trust after featuring a silent track on Classical Graffiti co-credited to Cage.

 He formed his own record label, Dramatico, in 2000, working with a small group of artists including Katie Melua, Carla Bruni, Marianne Faithfull, Caro Emerald, Gurrumul, and Sarah Blasko.
 Batt discovered Katie Melua in 2002 while scouting for a new artist with whom to work.
 Melua's album Call Off The Search (containing six of Batt's songs including "The Closest Thing to Crazy") was released on Dramatico in November 2003.

 After six weeks at number one in the UK Albums Chart, it sold six times platinum.
 Over 1.8 million copies were sold in the UK and three million copies worldwide, making Melua the biggest selling UK female artist of 2004.
 Her second album, Piece by Piece (including Batt's song "Nine Million Bicycles") was released in September 2005, and sold 3.5 million copies in Europe, going to number one in the UK, The Netherlands, Norway, Denmark, Iceland, and hitting top five chart positions in eight other countries.
 At this point, Melua had become the biggest female UK album artist in the world for that year according to official British Phonographic Industry sales figures.